 Stalin turned the tables on Britain and France by signing his pacts with Hitler.
 Now Hitler, instead of declaring war on the USSR, invaded Poland.
 This time Britain and France honoured their treaties with Poland and on September 3 declared war on Germany (but did not attack Germany and sent no military aid to Poland).
 Hitler conquered Poland in five weeks but did not immediately start a serious military campaign against Britain and France.
 From September 1939 to April 1940 he waged a "Phoney War" against them.
 During this time efforts were made to reconcile Britain with Germany.
 Hitler believed this was possible as the King of England, Edward VIII, abdicated in 1936 after Parliament opposed his marriage to the American divorcee Mrs. Wallis Simpson.
 The FBI believed she was pro-Nazi.
 The ex-King visited Germany in 1937 as a personal guest of Hitler.
 He - and his brother the Duke of Kent - sympathized with the Nazis.
 The Nazi media publicized this.
 Some Lords sympathized with the Nazis.
 Prince Philip Mountbatten's sister and brother-in-law were members of the Nazi Party.
 Oswald Moseley, 6th Baronet, and Lady Diana Mitford (and her sister Unity) were close friends of Hitler.
 Joseph Kennedy (father of US President John Kennedy) was US Ambassador to the UK and pro-Nazi and claimed credit for having influenced Chamberlain to trust Hitler and sign the "Munich Agreement".
 His daughter Kathleen married the son of the Duke of Devonshire, head of one of England's grandest aristocratic families.
 Kennedy's aim was an Anglo-Nazi pact to protect Germany's rear when it invades USSR.
-Hitler was ready to let Britain keep its overseas empire if it lets him conquer the USSR.
-On the night of May 10th 1941, Hitler's deputy, Rudolf Hess, flew 900 miles from Germany and parachuted into England near the village of Eaglesham on Fenwick Moor.
-He was on a mission to meet the Duke of Hamilton, whom he had met at the 1936 Berlin Olympics.
-Albert Speer, Hitler's close friend and Minister of War Production and Hess were imprisoned after the war in Spandau Prison.
-Hess told Speer he took to England the message: "We will guarantee England her empire and in return she will give us a free hand in Europe".
-Speer adds "This had also been one of Hitler's recurrent formula before, and occasionally even during, the war/" ("Inside the Third Reich" by Albert Speer, Macmillan 1970, p.176)
+Hitler was ready to let Britain keep its overseas empire if it lets him conquer the USSR. .
+On May 10th 1941, twelve days before Hitler's invasion into USSR, his deputy, Rudolf Hess, flew to Scotland, to meet the Duke of Hamilton, whom he had met at the 1936 Berlin Olympics.
+Hess offered Britain peace and return of all west European countries conquered by Hitler to their former governments, and paying the costs of rebuilding these countries.
+In return, Britain would support Hitler's war against USSR.
+After WW2 Albert Speer, Hitler's friend and Minister of War Production was imprisoned with Hess in Spandau Prison.
+Hess told him he took to England the message: "We will guarantee England her empire and in return she will give us a free hand in Europe".
+Speer adds "This had also been one of Hitler's recurrent formula before, and occasionally even during, the war" ("Inside the Third Reich" by Albert Speer, Macmillan 1970, p.176)

-During WW2 Hess was imprisoned in Britain and never committed any war crimes but in the Nuremberg war-crime trials in 1946 he got the longest prison sentence - solitary confinement for the rest of his life.
-No one was allowed to interview him during the 40 years of his imprisonment.
+During WW2 Hess was imprisoned in Britain and committed no war crimes but in the Nuremberg war-crime trials in 1946 he got the longest prison sentence - solitary confinement for the rest of his life.
+No one was allowed to interview him during the 40 years in prison.
 He died in his cell in suspicious circumstances on 17th July 1987 aged 93.
-Later autopsies found marks on his neck indicating strangulation.
-Someone didn't want anyone to know anything about any attempt to sign an Anglo-Nazi pact.
-When Churchill became Prime Minister on May 10, 1940 he dashed hopes of an Anglo-Nazi pact.
-He despised Communism, but the USSR was weak whereas Nazi Germany was an ominous military threat.
+Later autopsies found strangulation marks on his neck.
+Someone didn't want anyone to know about any efforts to sign an Anglo-Nazi pact.
+When Churchill became Prime Minister in 1940 he dashed hopes to sign an Anglo-Nazi pact.
+He considered Hitler's Germany far more dangerous to the UK than the USSR - but many in British BB - and nobility - disagreed with Churchill and agreed with Hess.